Unleash/unleash/website/docs/reference/login-history.md

 :::

-Login history lets you track login events in your Unleash instance, and whether the attempts were successful in logging in or not.
+Unleash's login history lets you track login events in your Unleash instance, and whether the attempts were successful in logging in or not.

 ![Login history table](/img/login-history-table.png)